ledpup/ClimateExplorer/README.md

 ## TODO
 In rough order of priority

+- Geographic sustitution: option to substitute (or at least not penalise) temperature from one location for another that has missing data.
+- Add graphs for Remote Australian Islands and Antarctica (RAIA)
 - Linear trendline
 - Better moving average
 - Allow user to alter the parameters that calculate the set of data for the year (dayGrouping and threshold)